-Over the last few weeks, Zoom has gone from useful video calling app to an absolute household name.
-User numbers have grown exponentially, as Covid-19 lockdown has inspired the public to find new and creative ways to enjoy human contact in digital form - so why would a VPN help?
+Over the last few years, Zoom has gone from a useful video calling app to an absolute household name.
+User numbers have grown exponentially, as the Covid-19 lockdown inspired the public to find new and creative ways to enjoy human contact in digital form - so why would the best VPNs help?

 How VPNs can keep you safer online